 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a brain disorder that causes recurring seizures.
-An abnormal area in your brain sometimes sends bursts of electrical activity that cause your seizures.
+is a brain disorder that causes seizures.
+It is also called a seizure disorder.
+A seizure means an abnormal area in your brain sometimes sends bursts of electrical activity.
+A seizure may start in one part of your brain, or both sides may be affected.
+Depending on the type of seizure, you may have movements you cannot control, lose consciousness, or stare straight ahead.
+You may be confused or tired after the seizure.
+A seizure may last a few seconds or longer than 5 minutes.
+Epilepsy is usually diagnosed if you have at least 2 seizures within 24 hours.
 A birth defect, tumor, stroke, dementia, injury, or infection may cause epilepsy.
 The cause of your epilepsy may not be known.
 If your seizures are not controlled, epilepsy may become life-threatening.

 - Your seizure lasts longer than 5 minutes.